Shivanand0297/Project-11-Fullstack-Javascript-Web-Development-Bootcamp/Readme.md

   - ✔ CSS Positioning
   - ✔ Flexbox
   - ✔ Background property
-  - ✔ Transparent background
+  - ✔ Gradient background
+  - ✔ How to handle svg images
+  - ✔ font awesome icon integration
-  - ✔ Responsive for tablet screen size 768px
+  - ✔ Responsive for 1200px size
-  - ✔ fonts awesome icons integration
  - ✔ Git and Github
 <!-- NOTE -->

 ## Note

-For this project I took around `6 hours` to complete it.
+For this project I took around `12 hours` to complete it.
 The major portion of my time spent in working on CSS flexbox and on responsiveness.

 <p align="right">(<a href="#top"> back to top </a>)</p>